jinlongliu/vehicle/README.md

 ### Output with json file
 - get code whose branch is *dev*
 - compile to get exe file
-- execute exe file to get json file int the same directory as Program.exe
+- execute exe file to get json file name car.json in the same directory as Program.exe